basisproject/paper/src/05-banking.md

 ## Transparency

-Although the loans made by the regional bank will be anonymized, the specific amounts of loans, the terms, and the industrial sectors the loans were allocated to will be publicly available information.
-All of the balances of the region's capital pool and each of the regionally-owned companies will be publicly viewable by members of the region.
+Although the parties involved in the loans made by the regional bank will be anonymous, the specific amounts of loans, the terms, and the industrial sectors the loans were allocated to will be publicly available information.
+The balances of the region's capital pool and each of the regionally-owned companies will be publicly viewable by members of the region.

 ## Bankruptcy